UtherII/utherii.github.io/README.md

    - open in the right part? (it feels really nicer to me, but might not match perfectly how some existing documentations are organized)
    - just open in the doc in a new window? (easier)
    - offer the choice with and `integrated = false` parameter on the attribute.
 If so, what should be the default ?
-### What's in the prototype:
+### How might this look like:
- - The prototype has a "The Book" entry, but nothing happens yet when you click on it
+ - The [prototype](https://utherii.github.io/new2.html) has a "The Book" entry, but nothing happens yet when you click on it

 # Top-bar to scroll directly to the desired section
 ### What: